Transfer Objects

 Response from GET /tools:

-stargate, across, hop, cbridge
+stargateV2, across, relay, cbridge

 Popular DEXs: 1inch, paraswap, 0x, uniswap, sushiswap